 The altered state of consciousness typically associated with THC is highly valued among cannabis users.
-Both recreational users and medical cannabis patients have benefitted from the way cannabis alters perception.
-For some time now, THC has been thought of as the only psychoactive cannabinoid.
-In reality, THC is far from the only psychoactive component of the cannabis plant.
-However, THC’s particular brand of psychotropic potency plays a vital role in altering consciousness.
+Both recreational users and medical cannabis patients have benefited from the way cannabis alters perception, even though THC is far from the only psychoactive component of cannabis.

-While not all athletic activities are conducive to cannabis use, THC may provide certain forms of athletic enhancement.
-THC's anti-inflammatory and pain-killing properties are certainly beneficial to athletes in need of healthy self-care alternatives.
-While there is little evidence to support the ability of THC to directly improve athletic performance, THC's psychoactive effects may provide a different kind of mental resource that enables them to get through a tough workout.
+While not all athletic activities are conducive to cannabis use, THC may provide certain benefits for athletes.
+THC's anti-inflammatory and pain-killing properties can improve recovery after workouts or injuries.
+While there is little evidence to support the ability of THC to directly improve athletic performance, THC's psychoactive effects may provide a different kind of mental resource that enables athletes to get through a tough workout.
 For instance, the “runner's high” involves activity at the CB1 receptor, so by incorporating THC into an endurance sport, athletes may be boosting this effect.

 Social and sexual enhancement

-There are countless THC-heavy cultivars that carry a “socially energizing” reputation.
+There are countless THC-heavy cultivars that carry a socially energizing reputation.
 The market is also seeing an explosion of cannabis-related sexual wellness products, many of which claim to harness THC's ability to increase physical sensitivity and induce a relaxed, fluid mental state.
-While it remains unknown how effective these products are in achieving these effects, brain imaging studies have shown that cannabis can enhance libido, and could be a viable therapy for individuals with low sexual drive.
+While the effectiveness of these products is unknown, brain imaging studies have shown that cannabis can enhance libido, and it could be a viable therapy for individuals with low sex drive.

-Users report a wide and complex variety of effects from THC.
-One of the possible reasons cannabis has been used in several religious and spiritual traditions throughout human history is because of the way THC enhances our senses.
-These same effects may also facilitate a new appreciation of art or more powerful experience in nature.
+Users report wide and complex effects from THC.
+One of the possible reasons cannabis has been used in religious and spiritual traditions throughout human history is because of the way THC enhances our senses.
+These same effects may also facilitate a new appreciation of art or more powerful experiences in nature.

 A January 2017 review of more than 10,000 studies in humans demonstrates that cannabis is safe and effective for the relief of chronic pain in adults.
-Both nociceptive (tissue damage and inflammation) and neuropathic (damage to nervous system) pain are treatable with cannabis.
+Pain from tissue damage and inflammation and damage to the nervous system are treatable with cannabis.
 THC, in particular, is effective as both an anti-inflammatory and neuroprotective antioxidant.
-THC's ability to relieve pain relies, in large part, on activation of CB1 receptors in a part of the brain that is critically involved in controlling pain throughout the body.
+THC's ability to relieve pain relies, in large part, on activation of CB1 receptors in a region of the brain critically involved in controlling pain throughout the body.
 Profound pain relief is more likely to happen if THC can get into the bloodstream, and into this part of the brain.